suz-ana-j/pp3PlayListAppPt1/README.md

 * Spotify Web API Endpoint reference
 * POST methods

+## Contributions
+This is a portfolio project with the intention of showcasing my Front-End-Engineering skills.
+Please do not modify or add to the code in any way.
+Thank you.

 ## Part Two
 * For this project, I selected a feature that I thought should be added to my Jammming app.
 * Currently, Jammming supports the ability to create one new playlist at a time and save it to Spotify.
 However, updating an existing playlist is not supported.
 With over 5 million playlists created or edited daily on Spotify, this is key functionality to support.